 \section{Introduction}

-Reinforcement learning from human feedback (RLHF) is a key technique for aligning large language models (LLMs) to human values \citep{ouyang2022training}, and has also shown immense potential in many other fields, such as stock prediction, robot training, medical treatments \citep{zhu2023principled}.
+Reinforcement learning from human feedback (RLHF) is a key technique for aligning large language models (LLMs) to human values \cite{ouyang2022training}, and has also shown immense potential in many other fields, such as stock prediction, robot training, medical treatments \cite{zhu2023principled}.
 It can be viewed as an extension of standard reinforcement learning (RL) in the sense that feedback is not given as a numerical reward, but as a one-bit preference over a trajectory pair.
-Compared to standard RL, this preference-based setting is often more aligned with real-world scenarios, especially for tasks involving human evaluations~\citep{chen2022human}.
+Compared to standard RL, this preference-based setting is often more aligned with real-world scenarios, especially for tasks involving human evaluations~\cite{chen2022human}.
 However, a key challenge for applying RLHF algorithms is their reliance on extensive human feedback data, which is usually expensive and time-intensive to collect.
-To address this challenge, recent works on RLHF mainly focus on developing online learning methods that encourage exploration to improve sample efficiency, thereby reducing the amount of human feedback needed~\citep{xie2024exploratorypreferenceoptimizationharnessing}.
+To address this challenge, recent works on RLHF mainly focus on developing online learning methods that encourage exploration to improve sample efficiency, thereby reducing the amount of human feedback needed~\cite{xie2024exploratorypreferenceoptimizationharnessing}.
 This brings the RLHF problem back to a fundamental question in RL: \emph{how to effectively balance the trade-off between exploration and exploitation to improve sample efficiency?}

 To tackle this trade-off, two major design principles have been introduced.
-The first approach, \emph{Optimism in the Face of Uncertainty} (OFU), typically relies on constructing confidence sets that include the true environment with high probability to construct corresponding policies, one example of which is the Upper Confidence Bound (UCB) approach \citep{tossou2019nearoptimaloptimisticreinforcementlearning, ye2024theoretical}.
+The first approach, \emph{Optimism in the Face of Uncertainty} (OFU), typically relies on constructing confidence sets that include the true environment with high probability to construct corresponding policies, one example of which is the Upper Confidence Bound (UCB) approach \cite{tossou2019nearoptimaloptimisticreinforcementlearning, ye2024theoretical}.
 In this paper, however, we focus on the less explored second approach, \emph{Posterior Sampling}, which adopts the Bayesian framework and treats the environment as a random variable.
-One classical posterior sampling algorithm is Thompson Sampling (TS), which has been proved to be sample-efficient and enjoy sublinear Bayesian regret upper bounds in both RL \citep{moradipari2023improved} and RLHF settings~\citep{wu2023making}.
+The Bayesian reinforcement learning is a natural framework for studying in-context RL with LLMs (Transformer-based policies).
+One classical posterior sampling algorithm is Thompson Sampling (TS), which has been proved to be sample-efficient and enjoy sublinear Bayesian regret upper bounds in both RL \cite{moradipari2023improved} and RLHF settings~\cite{wu2023making}.